bernadettemaurice-oss/visualisingscoreusingfft/README.md

 ## Acknowledgements
-This project was inspired by the work of Noah Hradek posted on [ Medium ](https://medium.com/@noahhradek/making-a-frequency-visualizer-in-processing-e3750c699a7b).
-I also used a few other resources to help me to import my SoundFile and implement my stretch goals.
+This project was inspired by the work of Noah Hradek posted on [ Medium ](https://medium.com/@noahhradek/making-a-frequency-visualizer-in-processing-e3750c699a7b).I also used a few other resources to help me to import my SoundFile and implement my stretch goals.
 I used Processing's online resources, as well as resources from YouTube.
 To import my SoundFile, I used a tutorial from [John McCaffrey](https://www.youtube.com/watch?v=I6fG1wneXWo), which was particularly helpful.
 I also used the feedback from my peers and tutor during tutorials to troubleshoot issues and advance my project, and thank them for their input across the semester.
+This README was adapted from ritaly.(2018).

 <!-- Optional -->